SumoSumir/kata-na/ADR/ADR_02_AI_DRIVEN_RELOCATION_INCENTIVES.md

   - **Elasticity modeling:** Per-customer segment price sensitivity from A/B test results
 - **Regulatory compliance:** Max 2.5x surge pricing per EU consumer protection laws
 - **Transparency:** Pricing updates published to Kafka for real-time consumption
-  - Booking Service displays current prices with explanations
+  - Booking Service displays current prices with explanations for e.g "High demand in this area"
   - Analytics tracks pricing effectiveness
-- **Storage:** DynamoDB for zone pricing with ElastiCache Redis for high-frequency lookups
+- **Storage:** Postgres for zone pricing with ElastiCache Redis for high-frequency lookups

 **4. Relocation Incentive Engine**
-- **Opt-in Service:** Users can enable this while booking.
-Our preferred destination will be within 2 km of theirs, and they won’t be billed if going slightly past their stop to our target zone.
-The system checks for existing bookings and nearby riders (within 2 km) finishing trips before scheduling a pickup.
+- **Opt-in Service:** Users can enable this feature during booking.
+Our preferred destination will be within 2 km of theirs, and they won’t be charged if the ride slightly extends beyond their stop to reach our target zone.
+The system first checks for existing bookings and nearby riders (within 2 km) completing trips before scheduling a pickup.
+It prioritizes riders based on proximity, offering the lowest discount and earliest alerts to those nearest, then gradually expanding the alert radius and increasing the discount for riders farther away, up to 2 km.

 - **Route identification:** Identify beneficial relocation routes from high-supply to high-demand zones.
 - **Incentive calculation:**
  - Distance-based: Longer relocations earn higher incentives.